-This report documents the PARSEC In situ Data Hub which will act as a repository hosting georeferenced field observations coming from sensor networks, independent IoT devices, citizen observatories or other online structured and unstructured data sources available.
+The report documents the PARSEC In Situ Data Hub, which acts as a repository hosting georeferenced field observations coming from sensor networks, independent IoT devices, citizen observatories, and other online structured and unstructured data sources available.

-The In situ Data Hub provides access to real and past time data through pre-populated measurements derived from institutional in situ datasets hosted by major stakeholders responsible for monitoring of climate, environment and different sectors of the economy (e.g. food security).
-Additionally the hub collects open sensor measurements available on the internet either in structured formats (e.g. XML or JSON services, databases, csv or excel files) or as unstructured content such as sensor measurements in web page tables in a structured way.
+The In Situ Data Hub provides access to real and past time data through pre-populated measurements derived from institutional in situ datasets hosted by major stakeholders responsible for the monitoring of climate, environment, and different sectors of the economy (e.g., food security).
+Additionally, the hub collects open sensor measurements available on the internet either in structured formats (e.g., XML or JSON services, databases, csv or excel files) or as unstructured content such as sensor measurements in web page tables in a structured way.

-Initially the overall use and purpose of the data hub is presented, followed by detailed guidelines on the actual requests needed to retrieve the information.
+Initially, the overall use and purpose of the data hub are presented, followed by detailed guidelines on the actual requests needed to retrieve the information.